If you have questions regarding this policy or our handling of your personal information, please email us at firstname.lastname@example.org.

 Social Sharing Cookies provide you with additional functionality to share content from our applications to social media websites and email using the social media widgets or buttons found on our applications.
 Use of these widgets or buttons may place a cookie on your device to make their service easier to use and to ensure your interaction is displayed on webpages (e.g. the social share count cache is updated).
 We encourage you to review each provider’s privacy information before using any such service.

-The cookies we use, including analytics cookies, are used solely in relation to the provision of the Huggg Service and so as to better understand how you interact with the Huggg Service.
+The cookies we use, including analytics cookies, are used solely in relation to the provision of the Huggg Service, advertising and so as to better understand how you interact with the Huggg Service.
 They allow us to:

 - monitor the number of people using our websites and applications and monitor their activities;